DermNet provides Google Translate, a free machine translation service. Note that this may not provide an exact

 Linear IgA bullous disease is an autoimmune skin disorder in which blisters form in the skin and mucous membranes.
 Its name comes from the characteristic findings on direct immunofluorescence of a skin biopsy, in which a line of IgA antibodies can be found just below the epidermis.
 It is also called linear IgA disease, and in children, chronic bullous disease of childhood.

-Linear IgA bullous disease affects adults of all ages, but is most common in old age.
+Linear IgA bullous disease affects adults of all ages but is most common in old age.
 It is very rare.
 In some cases, it is associated with a drug.